9.5. Member Functions and Program Organization

 (a) (b)

-Member function calls are bound to an object.
+Member function calls are bound to objects.
 We can clearly see the binding in the function calls, but the function's code only implies the binding.
 We'll see how C++ implements the implied binding later in the chapter.

 1. Class Person defines a member function called print.
 Notice that no arguments appear inside the parentheses.
 It is an error to call the function independent of an object: print(); If the program called the function this way, what would the function print?

 2. It is possible to instantiate many objects from a single class.
-(In terms of the metaphor given at the beginning of the chapter, it's possible to stamp out many cookies with one cookie cutter.)
-If p0, p1, and p2 are instances of Person, then all of the following calls are valid:
+(Referring to the cookie cutter metaphor presented at the beginning of the chapter, it's possible to stamp out many cookies with one cookie cutter.)
+If p0, p1, and p2 are instances of Person, then the following calls are valid:

 1. p0.print();